danchoi/poddb_client/README.markdown

     export PODDB_MEDIA_PLAYER=totem
     poddb

+Put the `export` command in your `.bash_profile` if you don't want to keep typing it.

-When you're looking at an episode list, if you see a `D` on the left margin of an episode, that means that you've already downloaded that podcast episode into the current directory.
+If you see a `D` on the left margin of an episode while you're looking at a list of episodes, that means that you've already downloaded that episode into the current directory.

 ## Bug reports and feature requests